-The Master of Science and PGY1/PGY2 Residency in Health-System Pharmacy Administration grants the successful graduate a Master of Science degree in Health-System Pharmacy Administration from The Ohio State University and a PGY1/PGY2 Residency Certificate in Health-System Pharmacy Administration from Nationwide Children’s Hospital.
+The Master of Science and PGY1/PGY2 Residency in Health-System Pharmacy Administration and Leadership grants the successful graduate a Master of Science degree in Health-System Pharmacy Administration from The Ohio State University and a PGY1/PGY2 Residency Certificate in Health-System Pharmacy Administration and Leadership from Nationwide Children’s Hospital.

 Pediatric drug distribution is a specialized area of practice that has all of the challenges of adult drug distribution plus numerous other intricacies.
 Newly licensed and experienced pharmacists must undergo significant training before they are ready to practice independently in the pediatric setting.
-Managers may also benefit from training in pediatric environments, where they will learn not only basic management skills, but also the pediatric-specific issues that make this environment both challenging and rewarding.
+Additionally, new FDA approvals of therapies to treat rare diseases in pediatrics are becoming increasingly common.
+Managers benefit from training in pediatric environments, where they will learn not only fundamental management skills which can be acquired in any setting, but also the pediatric-specific issues that make this environment both challenging and rewarding.

 What You Need to Know

-- Practice effective human resource management principals commonly encountered in health-system pharmacy, including recruitment, hiring, termination, disciplinary action, staff development, conflict resolution and team building
+- Practice effective human resource management principles commonly encountered in health-system pharmacy, including recruitment, hiring, termination, disciplinary action, staff development, talent management, conflict resolution and team building

 - Support professional, legal, and accreditation standards affecting health-system pharmacy practice